 Each poem in the collection is depicted using an adaptation of a noise-resistant graphical alphabet designed in 1999 by astrophysicists Yvan Dutil and Stéphane Dumas, which they used for their own Lincos radio message to the cosmos.

 In March 2022, Signals was published by Guillemot Press.
-It is now in its second print run, and can be purchased here.
+It is now in its second print run, and can be purchased at this link here.

-In June 2022, Signals received mention in an article for The Bookseller, available here.
+In June 2022, Signals received mention in an article for The Bookseller, available at this link here.

 In June 2022, Becky Ferreira wrote an article on Signals for VICE (Motherboard): “How to Write Poetry to Communicate With Aliens”, available at: https://www.vice.com/en/article/jgpqxk/how-to-write-poetry-to-communicate-with-aliens.